ddalgrande/udacity_projects/image_classifier/README.md

 - Set hyperparameters: ```python train.py data_dir --learning_rate 0.01 --hidden_units 512 --epochs 20```
 - Use GPU for training: ```python train.py data_dir --gpu```

-__Predict flower name from an image with `predict.py` along with the probability of that name.
-That is, you'll pass in a single image /path/to/image and return the flower name and class probability.__
+__Predict flower name from an image with__ `predict.py` along with the probability of that name.
+That is, you'll pass in a single image /path/to/image and return the flower name and class probability.

 Basic usage: ```python predict.py /path/to/image checkpoint```

 Options:
--- Return top KK most likely classes: ```python predict.py input checkpoint --top_k 3```
+- Return top KK most likely classes: ```python predict.py input checkpoint --top_k 3```
--- Use a mapping of categories to real names: ```python predict.py input checkpoint --category_names cat_to_name.json``` -- Use GPU for inference: ```python predict.py input checkpoint --gpur
+- Use a mapping of categories to real names: ```python predict.py input checkpoint --category_names cat_to_name.json```
+- Use GPU for inference: ```python predict.py input checkpoint --gpur